LambdaGaming/devtools-sbox/README.md

 This is an addon for s&box that contains a collection of tools meant to be used in developement of addons for the Sandbox game, or other games that derive from Sandbox.
-Based off my [developement tool collection for Gmod.](https://github.com/LambdaGaming/devtools) Right now it includes all of the tools from the Gmod version, but suggestions for more are welcome!
+Based off my [developement tool collection for Gmod.](https://github.com/LambdaGaming/devtools) Right now it includes all of the tools from the Gmod version, some of which are redundant in s&box and only serve as a proof of concept, but suggestions for more are welcome!

 # Tool List
 - Get color of trace entity.